 I fully support our magnificent police force which has been continually vigilant in protecting our public through their work not only on the streets, but through their education, partnerships and policies.
 Whether adopting “8-Can’t-Wait,” participating in de-escalation training, or moving forward streamlined filing and protection orders, body cameras, or a regional mental health partnership, our force has earned my solid applause and respect.

 In addition, I believe that a truly safe community not only fights crime, but works to eliminate crime through:

-- providing support, education and transitional services to those wanting to come out of compromised lifestyles,
+- providing housing, support, healthcare, education and transitional services to those wanting to come out of compromised lifestyles,

 - working to transform neighborhoods through attention to the environment, clean up efforts, lighting, and road and sidewalk improvement, and

 - collaboration with property owners and landlords to attend to abandoned property and reduce aggressive/transient residents.

 My advocacy on the Executive Board of South King Housing and Homelessness Partners, on the Domestic Violence Initiative Task Force, and as the liaison to our Human Services Advisory Board has supported all of this work in our city and region.

 *Original text by George Orwell: “People sleep peaceable in their beds at night only because rough men stand ready to do violence on their behalf.”